Self-compassion is the single most important life skill that we can possess.

-Dr. Kristin Neff has defined self-compassion as being composed of three main components – self-kindness, common humanity, and mindfulness.
+Dr. Kristin Neff, self-compassion researcher, has defined self-compassion as being composed of three main components – self-kindness, common humanity, and mindfulness.

 and accept that in life, you will encounter a number of unfortunate circumstances, sometimes where you’re the one at fault.

 People with self-compassion:

 Compared to those who try to use guilt, shame, or fear as motivators to complete a project or goal, the ones who practice self-compassion are the ones who spend less time dragging their feet when it comes time to perform a task.

 Those who are accepting and caring towards themselves after a perceived or real failure will be much more likely to “get back on the horse” and keep going.

 Contrary to what some might assume, self-compassion does not relieve someone of their ownership of a problem; rather, self-compassion actually serves to assist someone in being able to make a more realistic assessment of the role they played in problem process.

-• Are open to feedback.
 Those who are more compassionate with themselves will not crumble if they receive feedback from others.
 This is because those who practice self-compassion know they have inherent value and abilities to recover— even if the feedback is not positive.